View count: 23960

 Mission

-Cultivate social work professionals, participate in social welfare services, and promote the warm, harmonious and healthy development of society.
+Cultivate social work professionals, participate in social welfare services, and promote the warm, harmonious, and healthy development of society.

 Undergraduate Program: In response to social changes and the needs of the times, cultivate social work professionals with warmth, empathy, sincere beliefs, professional knowledge, and innovative vitality.